entropy-z/entropy-z.github.io/_posts/2024-11-07-advanced-module-stomping-heap-stack-enc.md

 1. **Allocate Mapped RW Memory**: First, we allocate two *Mapped RW* memory regions, called ``Memory Mapped A`` and ``Memory Mapped B``.
 2. **Backup the DLL**: We back up the DLL that will be overwritten by storing it in ``Memory Mapped A``, for later preserve the integrity of the original DLL.
-3. **Write the Encrypted Beacon**: The encrypted beacon (shellcode) is then written into ``Memory Mapped B``, a secure memory area for the payload.
+3. **Write the Beacon**: The beacon (shellcode) is then written into ``Memory Mapped B``, a secure memory area for the payload.
-4. **Stomp the text section with shellcode Implant**: We will overwrite the text section of the module.
+4. **Stomp the text section with shellcode Implant**: We will load DLL using [LoadLibraryEx](https://learn.microsoft.com/pt-br/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa) passing `DONT_RESOLVE_DLL_REFERENCES` and overwrite the text section of the module.
 4. **Restore During "Sleep"**: During the process's "sleep" time (inactivity), the overwritten DLL is restored to its original position in memory from the backup in ``Memory Mapped A``.
 This step ensures that while the beacon is inactive, the memory will appear legitimate, containing the original DLL data.
 5. **Prepare for Execution**: When it's time to execute the beacon, the memory is overwritten again, and the beacon is loaded back into ``Memory Mapped B``, replacing the restored DLL.